CHE 1000 PREPARATION FOR PRINCIPLES OF CHEMISTRY

 CHE 3320 APPLIED PHYSICAL, ANALYTICAL, AND INORGANIC CHEMISTRY

-Pre-requisite: CHE 3341.
+Three hours.
+Prerequisite: CHE 3341.
 The objective of this course is to integrate the theory and application of methods in physical chemistry, instrumental analysis, and inorganic chemistry, with an emphasis on inorganic synthesis and the characterization of the inorganic products using spectroscopy, thermodynamics and kinetics.

 CHE 3335 INSTRUMENTAL ANALYSIS